Vector Dark Matter in a $U(1)_X$ extended 2HDM: Dark Matter Phenomenology

 After discussing the basic nature of parameters, we now explore the relic density satisfied parameter space in light of DD experiments.
-The direct detection channel is mediated by the Higgs bosons as seen in Fig~\ref{fig:ddfd}.
-Direct detection only considers the interaction of DM with nucleons, therefore quarks.
-In Type I 2HDM, only $\Phi_2$ couples to quarks and $S$ only couples to DM in the gauge basis.
-As a result, the direct detection cross-section significantly depends on the mixing angle between $\Phi_2$ and $S$, denoted as $\alpha_3$, apart from the gauge coupling $g_x$.
-In Fig.\,\ref{fig:dd1}, we show a parameter space in $m_{DM}$ vs $\sigma_{SI}$ plane which gives the correct relic density within the 2$\sigma$ range, consistent with current DD constraints.
+The direct detection channel is mediated by Higgs bosons, as seen in Fig~\ref{fig:ddfd}.
+Direct detection only considers the interaction of DM with nucleons and, therefore, with quarks.
+In Type I 2HDM, only $\Phi_2$ couples to quarks and $S$ only couples to DM on the gauge basis.
+As a result, the direct detection cross-section significantly depends on the mixing angle between $\Phi_2$ and $S$, denoted as $\alpha_3$, in addition to the gauge coupling $g_x$.
+In Fig.\,\ref{fig:dd1}, we show a parameter space in the $m_{DM}$ vs $\sigma_{SI}$ plane that gives the correct relic density within the 2$\sigma$ range, consistent with current DD constraints.
 The left panel (right panel) corresponds to $\sin\alpha_3=0.001$ ($\sin\alpha_3=0.01$).
 With a smaller mixing angle, the cross-section falls proportionally, therefore, we can have a parameter space which can be probed in the far future, while a parameter space with a relatively larger mixing angle ($\sin\alpha_3=0.01$) is highly constrained by the current LZ limit.

 The dependence on $g_x$ is shown by the color bar.
-Here we have plotted the DD cross section for DM mass range $m_{DM} \in [80,1000]$ GeV.
-In the higher mass region ($m_{DM} \in [100,1000]$), the DM annihilation can result in correct abundance by any combination of $h_3\,(S)$ resonance and opening of $Z^\prime Z^\prime \to h_i h_j$ channel.
-The dark colored points (black) with smaller values of DD cross-section are dominated by resonance annihilation.
-As a result, the dark points are allowed up to DM mass $500$ GeV as shown in the figure, since the largest Higgs mass considered is $ 1000$ GeV.
+Here we have plotted the DD cross section for the DM mass range $m_{DM} \in [80,1000]$ GeV.
+In the higher mass region ($m_{DM} \in [100,1000]$), DM annihilation can result in correct abundance by any combination of $h_3\,(S)$ resonance and opening of the $Z^\prime Z^\prime \to h_i h_j$ channel.
+The dark colored points (black) with smaller values of the DD cross-section are dominated by resonance annihilation.
+As a result, dark points are allowed up to DM mass $500$ GeV as shown in the figure, since the largest Higgs mass considered is $ 1000$ GeV.
 The light colored points with relatively higher DD cross-sections satisfy the relic as more channels become available due to kinematics.
 However, in the range $[80, 100]$ GeV, due to the absence of a resonance, the process occurs only by opening the channel $Z^\prime Z^\prime \to h_1 h_1/h_2$.